Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 - Use weak ptr to check if a lazy tensor is being referenced by Python.
 - Edge cases

-  - Intermediate tensor optimized away used after evaluation
+  - Intermediate tensor optimized away gets used after evaluation
     ```python3
     x = SomeOp(..)
     y = x + 1